libavg/libavg/sphinxdoc/events.rst

         pressed without a complete release (e.g. LEFTDOWN-RIGHTDOWN-LEFTUP-RIGHTUP), the mouse contact exists for the complete sequence.

-    .. autoclass:: CursorEvent

-        Base class for all events which contain a position in the global coordinate system.

-        .. py:attribute:: contact

-            The :py:class:`Contact` that the event belongs to, if there is one.

-        .. py:attribute:: node

-            The :py:class:`Node` that the event occured in.
-Read-only.

-        .. py:attribute:: pos

-            Position in the global coordinate system.
-Read-only.

-        .. py:attribute:: source

-            The type of the device that emitted the event.
-Supported values are :py:const:`MOUSE`, :py:const:`TOUCH`, :py:const:`TRACK`, :py:const:`CUSTOM`
-            and :py:const:`NONE`.

-        .. py:attribute:: x

-            x position in the global coordinate system.
-Read-only.

-        .. py:attribute:: y

-            y position in the global coordinate system.
-Read-only.

-    .. autoclass:: Event
+    .. autoclass:: Event(type, source, [when])

         Base class for user input events.

+        :param type type:

+            The type of the event.
+See :py:attr:`Event.type`.

+        :param source source:

+            The source of the event.
+See :py:attr:`Event.source`.

+        :param Integer when:

+            The time the event occured

         .. py:attribute:: type

             One of :py:const:`KEYUP`, :py:const:`KEYDOWN`, :py:const:`CURSORMOTION`,
             :py:const:`CURSORUP`, :py:const:`CURSORDOWN`, :py:const:`CURSOROVER`,
             :py:const:`CURSOROUT` or :py:const:`QUIT`.
 Read-only.

+        .. py:attribute:: source

+            One of :py:const:`MOUSE`, :py:const:`TOUCH`, :py:const:`TRACK`,
+            :py:const:`CUSTOM` or :py:const:`NONE`.
+Read-only

         .. py:attribute:: when